Heart disease is a term covering any disorder of the heart.

-- Fibrillation is when the heart beat is irregular
+- fibrillation, when the heartbeat is irregular

 Coronary artery disease

-The left or right side of the body might be affected; sometimes both sides are.
-Coronary artery disease or hypertension (high blood pressure) can over time leave the heart too stiff or weak to fill and pump properly.
+The left or right side of the heart might be affected.
+Rarely, both sides are.
+Coronary artery disease or high blood pressure can, over time, leave the heart too stiff or weak to fill and pump properly.

-Also known as mitral valve regurgitation, mitral insufficiency or mitral incompetence occurs when the mitral valve in the heart does not close tightly enough, allowing blood to flow back into the heart when it shouldn't.
-Blood cannot move through the heart or the body efficiently.
+Also known as mitral valve regurgitation, mitral insufficiency, or mitral incompetence, this occurs when the mitral valve in the heart does not close tightly enough.
+This allows blood to flow back into the heart when it should leave.
+As a result, blood cannot move through the heart or the body efficiently.

 Mitral valve prolapse